multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 Note that for most purposes, **we recommend using [dapp-core](https://github.com/ElrondNetwork/dapp-core)** instead of integrating the signing providers on your own.
 :::

-:::note
+:::important
-The code samples depicted on this page can also be found on the [erdjs examples repository](https://github.com/ElrondNetwork/elrond-sdk-erdjs-examples).
+The code samples depicted on this page can also be found on the [**erdjs examples repository**](https://github.com/ElrondNetwork/elrond-sdk-erdjs-examples).
 :::

 ## The Web Wallet Provider